 Loudoun County officials on Thursday, Sept.
-5 held a groundbreaking ceremony for the future Ashburn Senior Center—and, unusually for
+5 held a groundbreaking ceremony for the future Ashburn Senior Center—and, unusually for a such a ceremony, drew a crowd.

 Although county supervisors hold groundbreaking ceremonies regularly for new facilities and roads, generally they are sparsely attended if at all by anyone other than government staffers, contractors and news media.
 But the groundbreaking by next to the Potomac Green Neighborhood Park, near the Regency at Ashburn neighborhood, drew a crowd of dozens of onlookers to celebrate the start of construction on a long-awaited gathering place.